Home

 Environmental Protection and Improvement

 Assists in promoting boating safety on Long Island.
 Also assists the Coast Guard in non-law enforcement programs such as public education, vessel safety checks, safety patrols, search and rescue, marine environmental protection, and Coast Guard Academy introduction programs for youth.
-First District Southern Region Division 1, 12, 13, 18 and 21 serves Long Island.
-Flotillas are located at Oyster Bay, Huntington, Cold Spring Harbor, Northport, Stony Brook, and Port Jefferson.
-Call or visit the website for additional information.
+First District Southern Region Divisions 1, 12, 13, 18 and 21 serves Long Island.
+Flotillas are located at Freeport, East Rockaway, Point Lookout, Massapequa and Jones Beach.
+Call or visit website for additional information.

 What's Here